2025 Oahu Guide: Experience Oahu Like A Local

 Waimea Bay

-one of the most popular beaches in north shore, for good reason! the park itself is large, has multiple different unique areas to explore (from garden to cliff to mini-island), and the water is calm and far-stretching. not to mention waimea rock is one of the safest places to experience cliff-jumping! though parking can be a pain, waimea is perfectly suited to lounging all day.
+One of the most popular beaches in north shore, the park itself is large and has multiple different unique areas to explore.
+The water is calm and far-stretching.
+Though parking can be a pain, Waimea is perfectly suited to lounging all day.

 x mar